lombardpress/lombardpress-schema/docs/diplomatic.md

 3. `listBibl` **MUST** contain only one `bibl`.
 4. `witness` **MUST** have a `@xml:id`.
 5. `witness` **SHOULD** have a `n` giving a short id of the witness.
-  * The value of `@n` **SHOULD** correspond to the short id for the manuscript in the SCTA database.
+  * The value of `@n` **SHOULD** correspond to the short id for the manuscript or codex in the SCTA database.
 If the value is not known, leave it out.
 It will be added later during processing.
 6. For adding `handDesc`, follow TEI guidelines.

 #### Examples